toneman77/toneman77.github.io/troubleshoot.md

 This name should be yours.
 If not, you've registered the wrong info. **Be careful** using 'konglogin' or appeternal.com/convert.
 Since the multiple account issue, some Kong accounts have multiple AT accounts.
 When you register, the first value MUST match your in-game player ID.
 If it doesn't, then it is wrong.

   **!
 ATTENTION !**
 If konglogin or eternal's app don't work, you may be forced into using the packet sniffer in your browser.
-Refer to the last entry under 'how to register' [here TODO]() in this doc for more information.
+Refer to the last entry under 'how to register' [here TODO](TODO) in this doc for more information.

-Guild Name: TheGuild of Calamitous Intent
+>Guild Name: TheGuild of Calamitous Intent

+* Access level 0-2
 This guild should be yours.
 If not, give your code to a registered person within your guild.

 If this says null or is not your guild, type 'update guild'.
 If it says you're not in a guild and you know you are, then you've registered the wrong info.
 Read the tip above this for more info.